menchelab/Analytics_Module/readme.md

 # DataServer

-*The DataServer is a flexible interface between the MySQL database containing network data and the VR-baased front end.
+*The DataServer is a flexible interface between the MySQL database containing network data and the VR-based front end.
 It is implemented in Flask, a minimalist Python-based framework for web development.*

 # Installing and running locally (mac/linux/windows)